What is Goodpasture syndrome?

 Even with proper treatment, complications may develop.
 Your kidney function may decrease

 to the point of kidney failure.
-This can need treatment such as dialysis or even a
+This can require treatment such as dialysis or even

 Key points about Goodpasture syndrome